 Section 2.
 Shall file a summary report of their activities at the end of the year.
 This information will be passed on to the next person holding that office so that they may have some material to operate from for the next term.

 Section 4.
-Upon the expiration of the term of office or in case of resignation or termination, each Officer or Committee Director shall turn over to the President, without delay, all records, books and other material pertaining to the office and shall return to the Treasurer, without delay, all funds and materials belonging to the Club.
+Upon the expiration of the term of office or in case of resignation or termination, each Officer or Committee Director shall turn over to the President, within 5 days, all records, books and other material pertaining to the office and shall return to the Treasurer, within 5 days, all funds and materials belonging to the Club.

 ARTICLE XIII.
 AUDITOR.